dragoncoder047/schemascii/format.md

 * `D7:1N4001` -- again, part number
 * `U1:SN74LS08N,14,1,2,7,3` -- some components let you label pins with whatever you want (in this case just numbers).
 They start at the top-leftmost and follow **counterclockwise** to follow with the pin-numbering of most IC's.
 * `R2:10,5` -- this is formatted as "10 &ohm; 5 W".
 The second value is the rating; for resistors, this is a wattage, for most else, this is a maximum voltage.

+## Inline configuration values

+You can specify configuration values for rendering the components inline in the document by writing `!name=value!` in your document.
+See the help output of the Schemascii CLI for the different options (in the README) or look at the config options at the top of [`configs.py`](https://github.com/dragoncoder047/schemascii/blob/main/schemascii/configs.py).
+The most common options I use are `scale` and `padding`.